-The Jund Cube is my dedication to the eponymous midrange decks of the past and a monument to its impact on Magic: the Gathering.
+This Jund Cube is my dedication to the same named midrange decks of the past and a monument to the shard's impact on Magic: the Gathering.
 I've designed it to showcase the ingenuity, intensity and identity of all that Jund has to offer.

 This cube was created in October 2022, and since then has been featured at many major cube circuit tournaments.
 I appreciate every person who has drafted, participated and collaborated in creating this environment.
 It brings me great joy that I can share this slice of magic with the community that gathers.